Jorge Ribeiro: Later years

-In the summer of 2013, Ribeiro returned to active, penning a one-year contract with S.C.
-Olhanense but being released less than one month later, still during pre-season play.
+In the summer of 2013, Ribeiro returned to active, penning a one-year contract with Olhanense but being released less than one month later, still during pre-season play.
 He subsequently returned to Aves, where he was a regular until his departure.

-Ribeiro signed a one-year deal with Atlético Clube de Portugal also of the LigaPro in July 2015.
-After the season ended with relegation to the third tier, he moved to S.C.
-Farense at that level.
+Ribeiro signed a one-year deal with Atlético Clube de Portugal, also of the LigaPro, in July 2015.
+After the season ended with relegation to the third tier, he moved to Farense at that level.
 Having scored six times in 30 games to win promotion in his second year, he extended his contract until 30 June 2019.

-In July 2019, the 37-year-old Ribeiro joined Casa Pia A.C. in his hometown, newly promoted to division two.
+In July 2019, the 37-year-old Ribeiro joined Casa Pia in his hometown, newly promoted to division two.
 He and captain João Coito rescinded their contracts the following February; Ribeiro, who left due to disputes with new manager Ricardo Peres, retired to spend time with his family instead of taking offers to move to Brazil.